nusco/narjillos/backlog.md

 ###Ethologist

+* Narjillos eat eggs
-* "Egg-firing" °
+* Drifting eggs
-* Additional cost for long-distance egg-flinging °
-* Distance of firing is determined by genes °
 * Narjillos eat each other
-* "Fears" gene
-* "Wants to eat" gene
-* Obstacles and reactive sense system

 ###Lab Technician

+* Lock on single narjillo °
-* Real arguments parsing (use --no-persistence together with other switches) °°
+* Real arguments parsing (use --no-persistence together with other switches) °
-* Check git commit on experiment startup °
-* Save single file for both experiment and genepool °
+* Single savefile for both experiment and genepool °
+* Check git commit on experiment startup
 * Automatically purge experiment temp file
 * Automatically recover missing experiment from temp file
-* Lock on single narjillo
+* View narjillo stats (age, energy, times eaten, genome...)
 * Encode CPU floatpoint precision in the experiment id (instead of using strictfp)
-* Dump isolated narjillos to file (instead of the console)
 * Zipped persistence files
-* View narjillo stats (age, energy, times eaten...)
 * Make food more visible in normal view
 * Make food more visible in infrared view